sknrsmkwcz/BlackHatPython/README.md

 # BlackHatPython

 Welcome to my GitHub repository, where I document my projects from the book "Black Hat Python, 2nd Edition" by Justin Seitz.
-This book delves into the world of cybersecurity and ethical hacking using Python, and I've been exploring its contents, creating projects, and learning along the way.
+This book covers ethical hacking using Python, and I've been exploring its contents, creating projects, and learning along the way.

 <font size="4">**Disclaimer**</font>